Rights and protection

 What legal rights and protections are accorded to registered trademarks?

-Trademark registration gives the trademark owner the exclusive right to use the trademark in the course of trade for the goods and services for which the trademark is registered and to prohibit third parties from using an identical sign for identical goods or services or from using an identical or similar sign for identical or similar goods and services if there is likelihood of confusion.
+Trademark registration gives the trademark owner the exclusive right to use the trademark in the course of trade for the goods and services for which the trademark is registered and to prohibit third parties from using an:

 The trademark owner may file oppositions or requests for cancellation and revocation against younger marks if the younger mark violates the trademark owner's rights.